RAP-Team-AURA/bulls-eye/README.md

 # For the Jury \^_^
 ## Setup and Installation

-Cheatcode: run this on google colab instead: LINK
+Cheatcode: run this on google colab instead: [Colab link!](https://colab.research.google.com/drive/1nq1NOA40PXEB9Gvg3OEM3ucormTHj2lX?usp=sharing)

 Follow these steps to get the project running.